Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

-{\bf HD~149661} (red k symbol) is an active K2V star with a period of $17.4\yr$, which falls on the active branch with a predicted value of $21.1\yr$.
-The shorter period of $4\yr$ is somewhat longer than the predicted value of $3.1\yr$.
+{\bf HD~149661} (red k/K symbols) is an active ($\log\bra{R'_{\rm HK}}\approx-4.58$) K2V star with an age of $2.1\Gyr$.
+The longer of the two periods is $17.4\yr$, which is again a bit shorter than the computed value of $21\yr$.
+We note in passing that \cite{SB99} quoted a cycle period of $16.2\yr$.
+The shorter period of $4\yr$ agrees with the computed value.
 The monitoring of this star is being continued with the SSS.

-{\bf HD~17051} (=~$\iota$~Hor, blue $c$ symbol) is an F8V star with the shortest cycle period ever detected at $1.6\yr$ \citep{Metcalfe10}.
-It agrees well with the predicted value of $1.3\yr$.
-Recent evidence suggests the presence of a longer cycle of $\sim5\yr$ as well \citep{Flores17}.
-The predicted value is $8.5\yr$.
-Strengthening the evidence for this longer cycle period should be an important goal for future observations.
+{\bf HD~17051} (=~$\iota$~Hor, blue $c$ symbol) is a young ($0.6\Gyr$) F8V star with one of the shortest cycle periods ever detected \citep[$1.6\yr$;][]{Metcalfe10}.
+This agrees with the computed value.
+In \Tab{Gstars} it is listed with a single period (which is why it is listed in parentheses in \Tab{DoubleCycles}), but recent evidence now suggests the presence of a longer cycle of $\sim5\yr$ as well \citep{Flores17}.
+The computed value is $8.6\yr$.
+Strengthening the evidence for the existence of this longer cycle period should be an important goal for future observations.

-For the {\bf Sun} (blue {\em a} symbol), we have adopted the 10 yr cycle period, determined by \cite{Bal+95}.
-As the secondary period, we took an estimated $80\yr$ Gleissberg cycle period.
-The predicted value is only about half as long.
+For the {\bf Sun} (blue $a$ symbol), we have adopted a cycle period of $11\yr$ instead of the $10\yr$ that was determined by \cite{Bal+95} from their limited $\bra{R'_{\rm HK}}$ time series.
+As secondary period (blue $A$ symbol), we took an estimated $80\yr$ Gleissberg cycle period.
+The computed value is only about half as long.
+However, the Sun is much older than the other stars with double periods, so the $80\yr$ Gleissberg period may not be a proper secondary cycle in the same sense.